Latest Show

 Firstly, you don't need a computer to get BT Vision.
 The BT Vision box plugs into your TV, and into a BT Home Hub.
 The BT Home Hub plugs directly into a telephone socket.
 The phone line must be BT Broadband enabled.

-NetGear Homeplug HD EthernetIf it's not appropriate for you to have your BT Home Hub sited close to your BT Vision+ box, you may find you're able to use a HomePlug or Powerline kit - These plug in to your home's mains sockets and allow transmission of of data using your home's mains power cabling.
+NetGear Homeplug HD EthernetIf it's not appropriate for you to have your BT Home Hub sited close to your BT Vision+ box, you may find you're able to use a HomePlug or Powerline kit - These plug in to your home's mains sockets and allow transmission of data using your home's mains power cabling.
 We've heard of some instances where BT will provide you with one of these if it's not practical for them to run networking cables.
-You can buy HomePlug and Powerline kits from Dabs.com or Maplin.
+You can buy HomePlug and Powerline kits from PC World, Dabs.com or Maplin.

 BT Vision on a PC